Quantum phases of bosonic chiral molecules in helicity lattices: Phase diagram

 To illustrate how the occupations change in the different phases, in Fig.~\ref{sec:PD;fig:n_0o02} we show average occupations for fixed tunnelings for $V=V_{LR}=0.2U$.
 The phases can be recognized by following Tables~\ref{sec:phases;table:phasesMI} and~\ref{sec:phases;table:phasesSF}.
 Note that for zero tunneling the occupations show only multiples of quarters of integers, signaling insulator phases.
 In contrast, for finite tunneling the occupations are continuous.
 This signals superfluid phases between the insulator lobes.

 Finally, in Fig.~\ref{sec:PD;fig:PD2} we show diagrams for $V\neq V_{LR}$.
 We show diagrams for $V_{LR}=0.2U$ to compare with Fig.~\ref{sec:PD;fig:PD1}(a).
 In general, a small change in $V$ roughly maintains the shape of the phase diagrams.
 A smaller $V$ shrinks the DW phases [Fig.~\ref{sec:PD;fig:PD2}(a)], whereas a larger $V$ enlarges them [Fig.~\ref{sec:PD;fig:PD2}(b)], as expected.
 In addition, a larger $V$ produces small pSS phases surrounding the DW lobes, similar to what is observed in Fig.~\ref{sec:PD;fig:PD1}b.

-Note that a very large repulsion $V$ results in $A/B$ polarizations, closer to what is obtained with standard extended Bose-Hubbard models~\cite{iskin_route_2011}.
-However, such a large difference between $V$ and $V_{LR}$ might not be realizable with chiral molecules as interaction energies between L-L/R-R pairs differ from those between L-R pairs at the percent level or less \cite{craig1998}.
+However, note that noticeable differences between $V$ and $V_{LR}$ might not be realizable with chiral molecules as interaction energies between L-L/R-R pairs differ from those between L-R pairs at the percent level or less \cite{craig1998}.